Groups & Factions

 • Focus on a variety of issues beyond the cuts in domestic and sexual violence support services, including prison and police abolition and Palestinian liberation.

-• Advocates modern anarchist-adjacent practices, such as consensus decision-making.
+• They make use of modern anarchist-adjacent practices, such as consensus decision-making.

 • Men are not permitted at meetings.